ricard1997/Astroparticle-visualization/README.md

 The next columns carry the following information:

-Column 2: Linear momentum on x en GeV/c
+Column 2: Linear momentum on x in GeV/c

-Column 3 : Linear momentum on y en GeV/c
+Column 3 : Linear momentum on y in GeV/c

-Column 4 : Linear momentum on en GeV/c
+Column 4 : Linear momentum on in GeV/c

 Column 5 : Distance on x axis (Rx)